emilbratt/OTGT/Energy_Management/README.md

 THIS DIRECTORY IS STILL UNDER DEVELOPEMENT AND SERVES AS A GUIDELINE FOR NOW

-### IMPORTANT: before starting production containers
+### IMPORTANT: before starting select containers
 #### mosquitto
 Make sure to have config ready in /OTGT/Energy_Management/mosquitto/bindmount/config You can create these by cd'ing into /OTGT/Energy_Management/mosquitto and run setup.sh
 #### zigbee2mqtt
-Make sure to have config ready in /OTGT/Energy_Management/zigbee2mqtt/bindmount You can create template by cd'ing into /OTGT/Energy_Management/zigbee2mqtt/ and runnig docker compose up After starting and stopping, change the configuration.yaml file to fit your need
+Make sure to have config ready in /OTGT/Energy_Management/zigbee2mqtt/bindmount You can create template by cd'ing into /OTGT/Energy_Management/zigbee2mqtt and runnig docker compose up After starting and stopping, change the configuration.yaml file to fit your need
+#### homeassistant
+Make sure to have config ready in /OTGT/Energy_Management/homeassistant/bindmount You can create template by cd'ing into /OTGT/Energy_Management/homeassistant and runnig docker compose up After starting and stopping, edit the yaml files to match your needs

 ### run containers
 cd to OTGT/Energy_Management